jsthiara10/PySpark-Taxi-Data-Pipeline/README.md

 Then in the data folder, create the following directories

+Our raw folder will contain the source Parquet file, whilst our clean folder will have a cleaned version of our Parquet file written to it at the end of the ETL process

 ````
 mkdir raw

 mkdir clean
 ````

 Switch back to your project directory